bholloway/resolve-url-loader/readme.md

 * remove this loader and make sure it is not a problem with a different loader in your config (most often the case)
 * check [stack overflow](http://stackoverflow.com/search?q=resolve-url-loader) for an answer
 * review [previous issues](/issues?utf8=%E2%9C%93&q=is%3Aissue) that may be similar
-* be prepared to create a **simple open-source project** that exhibits your problem, should the solution not be immediately obvious to me
+* be prepared to create a **simple open-source project** that exhibits your problem, should the solution not be immediately obvious to us
+* be prepared to use a [source map visualisation](http://sokra.github.io/source-map-visualization/#custom-choose) to check the transpiler has correct source maps coming out
 * (ideally) debug some code and let me know where the problem sits

 ### Pull requests